Throwback Edit Version: I edited this in August 2024, checked the links and converted it to the new WordPress blocks format.

 The fact it was only on a few shots makes me think it was the scanner plate.
 I have since cleaned that carefully.

-I recommend this camera not only for the novelty value, but the utter coolness of it and the shots.
+I recommend this camera not only for its novelty value but its utter coolness and the quality of the shots.